 On November 10, 2017, ANAC concluded the Santobono-Pausilipon False Statement Registration Proceeding by issuing a decision through which it excluded the Company from all public tenders for 6 months (the "ANAC Santobono-Pausilipon Decision").
 However, following a prompt appeal brought by the Company before the TAR Lazio against the ANAC Santobono-Pausilipon Decision, which was never enforced pending the appeal - it was overturned and annulled by the TAR Lazio on December 21, 2017 (the "ANAC Santobono-Pausilipon TAR Lazio Decision").
 ANAC has brought an appeal before the Council of State (Consiglio di Stato) against the ANAC Santobono-Pausilipon TAR Lazio Decision seeking the suspension of its effects pending the Council of State's review.
 With decision published on December 27, 2018, the Council of State accepted the petition brought by ANAC against the ruling of the TAR Lazio dated December 21, 2017, which overturned the ANAC Santobono-Pausilipon Decision.
 The Council of State decision has been appealed by the Company on January 9, 2019 to the Italian Supreme Court (Corte di Cassazione) seeking its reversal on the basis that the law is clear that a false declaration or false documentation in connection with a public tender is actionable, but an omission is not.
 The decision has also been appealed to the President of the competent division of the Council of State seeking the suspension of the enforcement as a precautionary measure pursuant to Art.
 111 of the Italian Code of Administrative Procedure (domanda cautelare monocratica).
 The President granted the urgent request and therefore suspended the validity of the Council of State decision and, consequently, of the ANAC Santobono-Pausilipon Decision until the preliminary hearing of the Council of State dated January 24, 2019, which confirmed the decision made by the President pending the decision of the Italian Supreme Court (Corte di Cassazione).
-To this date the hearing of the Italian Supreme Court is yet to be scheduled.
+The hearing date of the Italian Supreme Court was scheduled on March, 10, 2020 but the hearing has been suspended because of outbreak COVID-19.
 On February 6, 2019, the decision has also been appealed by the Company to the Council of State seeking its reversal (ricorso per revocazione) on the basis that, contrary to what the Council of State determined: (i) the Company did not commit a false statement, having only omitted to provide such statement by one of its attorneys in fact; and (ii) the Company has never been accused of not being in full compliance with all applicable legal requirements provided by the law to be awarded with a public contract.
-To this date the hearing of the Council of State on the merit is yet to be scheduled.
+The hearing date of the Council of State on the merit was scheduled on April 2, 2020, but the hearing has been suspended because of outbreak COVID-19 and re-scheduled on September 24, 2020.
 Should a False Statement Registration occur the Company could challenge it before the TAR Lazio and the State Council (in its function of Supreme Administrative Court).
 However, such registration and the resulting exclusion from participating in the relevant public tenders would be effective even in the event of appeal, unless the appellate court were to enjoin immediately the enforcement pending the appellate court's review.